 The Executive Board's key focus areas are managing the global business operations through the company's business regions and business units.
-The Executive Board's focus areas include ensuring strategic business portfolio and competences for the future, group-wide synergies and creating a strong collaboration culture.
-According to the reorganization carried out at the end of 2014, Fiskars has four business regions: Europe, Asia-Pacific, Fiskars Americas and Gerber Americas.
-The four business regions carry the commercial responsibility for their respective regions and the business units, Living Products, Functional Products and Outdoor Products, carry the responsibility for developing and maintaining an attractive offering and strong brand portfolio.
-At the end of 2015 the Executive Board members held the following positions: President and CEO, COO & CFO, Senior Vice President, Human Resources, Senior Vice President, Supply Chain, Chief Information Officer, Senior Vice President, Brands and Marketing, President, Europe, President, Asia-Pacific, President, Fiskars Americas and President, Gerber Americas.
+The Executive Board's focus areas include ensuring strategic business portfolio and competences for the future, groupwide synergies and creating a strong collaboration culture.
+According to the reorganization carried out at the end of 2014 Fiskars had four business regions in 2016: Europe, Asia-Pacific, Fiskars Americas and Gerber Americas.
+The four business regions carried the commercial responsibility for their respective regions and the business units, Living Products, Functional Products and Outdoor Products, carried the responsibility for developing and maintaining an attractive offering and strong brand portfolio.
+At the end of 2016 the Executive Board members held the following positions: President and CEO; COO & CFO; Senior Vice President, Human Resources; Senior Vice President, Supply Chain; Chief Information Officer; Senior Vice President, Brands and Marketing; President, Living Business; President, Europe; President, Fiskars Americas and President, Gerber Americas.